 Do You Love Someone With a Substance Use Disorder?

-There is a War on Drugs in America.
-If you have an addicted loved one in your life, it can feel like a war on drugs has been waged in your own family.
+There is an ongoing War on Drugs in the United States, stretching over the last half century.
+If you have an addicted loved one in your life, this battle can feel personal and disorienting.
 Addiction has a way of destroying relationships and leaving casualties in the wake of its destructive path.

 What is Codependency?